haskell/mtl/README.markdown

 # `mtl` [![Hackage](https://img.shields.io/hackage/v/mtl.svg)](https://hackage.haskell.org/package/mtl) [![Build Status](https://travis-ci.org/haskell/mtl.svg)](https://travis-ci.org/haskell/mtl)

+This package is a fork of 'mtl' with changes to make it compile with MicroHs.

 MTL is a collection of monad classes, extending the `transformers` package, using functional dependencies for generic lifting of monadic actions.